axle-lab/WheelPoser/README.md

 2. Extract the downloaded datasets and place them in the `src/data/dataset_raw/AMASS` directory.

 ### Prepare the WheelPoser-IMU Dataset
-1. To obtain the dataset, please email [yunzhil@cs.cmu.edu](mailto:yunzhil@cs.cmu.edu) to request the download link.
+1. To obtain the dataset, please fill out this [Google Form](https://forms.gle/GZQMAja1yCba45c58).
 2. Extract the dataset and place it in the `src/data/dataset_raw/WheelPoser` directory.
 3. Please note, we are working on making the WheelPoser-IMU dataset available for download directly from the AMASS website.
 The public download link will be updated here once it becomes available.